mylesakin/mylesakin.github.io/_posts/2019-08-22-DecisionTrees.md

 ## Conclusion
 That concludes the discussion of Decision Trees.
 These models are very popular for many reasons

-* Non-paraametric; can model complex relationships between input and output without assumptions
+* Non-parametric; can model complex relationships between input and output without assumptions
 * Can handle categorical and continuous data easily
 * Intrinsic feature selection and are robust irrelevant features
 * Robust to outliers or errors in data